 ➤ Select the criteria array(E25:F26) for Criteria Range.

-To use Advanced Filter effectively, you must have to select the criteria with two rows at least otherwise it won’t work out.
+To use Advanced Filter effectively, you have to select the criteria with two rows at least or it won’t work.
 For the criteria section in the spreadsheet, you have to use headers for the related columns where filtering criteria will be applied.
 Advanced Filter will search for the selected criteria under that defined header from the criteria section in your Excel sheet.

-Now we’ll filter with OR criteria that means two different criteria will be applied to one single column.
+We will filter with OR criteria, that means two different criteria will be applied to one single column.
 Assuming that we want to filter the table for the devices made in Japan and Taiwan only.
-In the criteria section(E25:E27), Japan and Taiwan are lying in a column under the Country of Origin header.
-Thus you have to add criteria in a column under the related header for OR logic.
+In the criteria section(E25:E27), Japan and Taiwan are in a column under the Country of Origin header.
+You have to add criteria in a column under the related header for OR logic.

 ➤ The List Range will occupy the range of cells- B5:G23.